THE DOVER WAR MEMORIAL PROJECT

 4 WidredLittle, E.

-Edward Little, aged 72/73, lived at 4 Widred Road with his sister.
-On 4th September 1917, he was out at the back.
-He had just called to his son-in-law, George Smith, "Did you hear that, George?" when the family heard a "sissing noise".
-Mr Little's sister said, "Oh, the devils", and then knew no more.
+Edward Little aged 72/73 lived at 4 Widred Road with his sister.
+On 4 September 1917 he was out at the back.
+He had just called to his son-in-law George Smith "Did you hear that, George?" when the family heard a "sissing noise" Mr Little's sister said, "Oh, the devils!" and then knew no more

-Mr Little was buried at Charlton cemetery on 8th September, in the same grave as his wife, after a service at St Bartholomew's.
-He was a retired gas fitter, and the gas company was represented by three members.
-They accompanied the mourners, including Mr E J Little, Mrs Johncock, Mrs Ledner, and Mrs Filmer, his children.
+On 8 September, after a service at St Bartholomew's, Mr Little was buried at Charlton cemetery in the same grave, TJ 17, as his wife, Lydia Mary, who had died on 9 May 1899.
+He was a retired gas fitter and the gas company was represented by three members.
+They accompanied the mourners including Mr Edward John Little, Mrs Clara Johncock, Mrs Annie Ledner, and Mrs Emily Filmer, his children.
+There was a further son Sydney.
+In 1881 and 1891 the family had lived at 43 Tower Hamlets Street; in 1899 they were living at 10 Avenue Road.

 with thanks to Joyce Banks